-One of the most important and serious reasons why you should push him into doing something about his snoring is the possibility of sleep apnea.
-It’s a real condition that kills, and it’s important to see a doctor to rule it out.
+One of the most important and serious reasons why you should push him into doing something about his snoring is the possibility of it being sleep apnea.
+There’s a whole host of health conditions that are caused or made worse by sleep apnea, such as diabetes, elevated LDL or “bad” cholesterol levels, heart disease and even a stroke.
+It’s a real condition that kills, and it’s important to see a doctor to rule sleep apnea out.

 According to sleep.org, about half of snorers have sleep apnea.
 So just because your husband snores, doesn’t mean it’s dangerous.
 But there’s a 50/50 shot of it being life-threatening and that’s not something I’m willing to gamble with.

 On the relationship side, a snoring spouse can ruin a marriage.
 Seriously.
 If you’re not sleeping, you’re cranky and irritable on a pretty much constant basis.
 After a while, bitterness can set in, especially if he thinks his snoring’s a non-issue.
 Couples have actually divorced citing snoring as a reason, so it’s important to protect your marriage and work the snoring situation out.